MotorCity Casino Hotel: Casino

 The casino features more than 100,000 square feet of gaming space.
 It includes approximately 2,400 slot machines, approximately 59 table games, and two poker rooms.

 The interior of the casino is notable for Foose's design of the ceiling, which features large, extruded aluminum-like beams and thousands of multi-color LEDs that can display video with more than 256,000 colors.
 The style is referred to as "Future Retro," and the ceiling resembles a giant custom car radiator.

 In a nod to Detroit's Motown and other musical roots, the pillars of the Amnesia event space are designed to resemble bass clefs.
 The five-bar musical staff is used as a design element on items ranging from slot machine bases to signage throughout the property.
 Zebrawood, a wood often used in guitar construction, is incorporated into the hotel lobby and guestrooms.

 Sound Board

-With a capacity of 2,400, Sound Board is a performance venue, and Detroit's only casino theater.
+With a capacity of 2,400, Sound Board is a performance venue located inside the MotorCity Casino.
 Since opening with a concert by Detroit native Anita Baker on October 23, 2008, Sound Board has hosted entertainment and musical performers.
 The theater also hosts events such as live boxing and major product launches.

 The sound, lighting, and video equipment includes a d&b Line Array Sound System with Yamaha PM7 Rivage audio consoles, an HES Road Hog Full Boar lighting console, more than 50 moving lights and DL-3 lighting fixtures.